 Instant Emergency Response: In most moderate-sized cities, fire and police response is around four to five minutes with EMS being around six.
 In major urban areas add a few more minutes.
 In sparse rural areas and/or during a busy night or disaster, times of 20 minutes to an hour even for immediate situations are not unknown.
 The only time instant emergency response happens is due to luck.
 This is why learning at least basic first aid is a very good idea no matter where you are, and why it's always a good idea to call for help sooner than later (e.g. it's better to have the police on their way while the burglar is trying the door handles than when he's smashed the window and is inside, and better to have the fire department on the way when you first smell smoke/burning rather than when the room is about to be fully engulfed in flames).
 It's also one of the more contentious issues in the gun control debate.

 Instant Sedation: A drug that might instantaneously make someone unconscious is also most likely to kill them because of its potency that slows or stops nervous system or vital functions far too quickly or effectively.
-On the flip side, don't expect something tranquilized to go down immediately - it takes time for it to spread through the bloodstream and leave the target conscious enough to be very, very annoyed with you.
+On the flip side, don't expect something tranquilized to go down immediately - it takes time for it to spread through the bloodstream and leaves the target conscious long enough to be very, very annoyed with you.

 Jammed Seatbelts: Seat-belts and shoulder belts do jam occasionally (or worse, melt), but nowhere near as often as they do on TV or in the movies, and fear of this causes people to not wear them and instead go headfirst through a windshield.
 If you must worry about it, keep a knife or seatbelt cutting tool in the glove compartment.
 The only exceptions to this are ice-road travel or travel over a bridge of questionable integrity over a body of water where the risk of a breakthrough into the water is higher than that of a vehicle collision - in which case the concern isn't even jammed seatbelts, but that wearing a seatbelt will add time to your escape from frigid or deep water.